- I took AP Exams in high school. Will I get credit for them?

 - I prefer Physics rather than Chemistry.
 Can I elect Physics 140/141 in the Fall Term?

-Math 115 is a prerequisite for Physics 140/141.
-Therefore, you can only elect Physics in the Fall Term if you have AP, IB, A-level, or transfer credit for Math 115.
+Math 115 is an advisory prerequisite for Physics 140/141.
+Therefore, you should only elect Physics in the Fall Term if you have AP, IB, A-level, or transfer credit for Math 115.

 - Am I required to take Physics 140 and Physics 141 in the same term?